Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Explaining MIS scores -- a quantile regression analysis

-In this section we set up an econometric analysis to identify the factors that drive the SMIS scores.
-In particular, we aim to investigate the relationship between an asset’s ESG score by Refinitiv and its market-implied sustainable score.
-Following \cite{lambillon2023green} we use a set of control variables including both ``sustainability variables'' and ``corporate variables''.
-Finally, we include the dummy variables of the industry sector in which the company operates its business.
-Table \ref{tab:variables_description} provides a description of all variables, while Table \ref{tab:descriptive_statistics} shows the corresponding descriptive statistics.
+Table \ref{tab:variables_description} provides a description of all variables considered.
 We sample the variable at quarterly frequency, and we lag the independent variables by one quarter to avoid endogeneity problems and to model delayed effects.

-From Figure \ref{fig:elephant_ears} we see that the SMIS is related in a non-linear way to ESG, suggesting that a simple OLS mean regression framework may not fully capture the relation between SMIS and other variables.
-We use the panel data quantile regression model by using the Method of Moments (MMQR) by \cite{machado2019quantiles}.
-The methodology of the MMQR is based on a conditional location-scale model, similar to \cite{he1997quantile} and \cite{zhao2000restricted}, but the advantage is that it allows the use of methods that are only valid in the estimation of conditional means, such as differencing out individual effects in panel data models, while providing information on how the regressors affect the entire conditional distribution.

-The MMQR approach can be adapted to the estimation of cross-sectional models with endogenous variable \citep{machado2019quantiles}.
-Moreover, it allows individual fixed effects to have heterogeneous effects on the entire conditional distribution of the outcome, rather than constraining their effect to be a location shift only, as in \cite{canay2011simple}, \cite{koenker2004quantile}, and \cite{lamarche2010robust}.
-The conditional quantile of the dependent variable (SMIS) is computed as a function of variables that include the ESG score of the company, a set of sustainability-related variables, corporate variables, and sector dummies.
+Equation \ref{eq:regression} summarizes the model, in which the conditional quantile of the dependent variable (MIS) is computed as a function of variables that include ESG score of the company, a set of sustainability-related variables, corporate variables, and sector dummies.
+In order to account for time trends and methodology drift in the ESG scores (see \ref{fig:mean_ESG}), we add time fixed effect to the panel analysis, and we cluster the errors by firm to account for serial correlation.